The Hamiltonian formalism of the Inverse Problem: Introduction

-where $B$ is a constant matrix.
-It goes without mentioning that linear systems play an important role in the study of dynamical systems.
-For a good account of examples of linear systems aligned with our work here, see \cite{geo-from-dyn}.
+Linear Hamiltonian systems on $\mathbb{R}^{2k}$ relative to the canonical symplectic form were first studied and classified by Williamson \cite{Williamson}.
+One of the main steps in his approach was to transform the linear system $X=Bu$ into simpler form, diagonal or Jordan normal form, preserving the symplectic structure, i.e., using canonical changes of variables.
+The factorization approach presented in \cite{MR1233228} and discussed in more detail in the textbook~\cite{geo-from-dyn}, overcomes this problem.
+In our approach the matrix $B$ can simply be considered to be in Jordan canonical form or any other member of its conjugacy class -- see Remark~\ref{normalizing-to-jordan}.

-Hamiltonian linear systems, first studied by Williamson at~\cite{Williamson}.
-By Hamiltonian he meant Hamiltonian with respect to canonical symplectic form on $\mathbb{R}^{2m}$.
-One main difficulty with his approach was that to put linear system $X=Bu$ in a simpler form, say to diagonalize or put $B$ in Jordan normal form, one needed to do so by symplectic, also known as canonical, changes of variables.
-The factorization approach presented at~\cite{MR1233228} and discussed in more details in the textbook~\cite{geo-from-dyn}, overcomes this problem.
-Our approach enjoys the same advantage of factorization, making it possible to consider $B$ in the canonical normal form, see Remark~\ref{normalizing-to-jordan}.
-Factorization means finding skew-symmetric matrix $\Lambda$ and a symmetric matrix $H$ such that $B=\Lambda H$.
-The matrix $\Lambda$ is the representing matrix of a poisson structure and $H$ yields a quadratic Hamiltonian.
-When $B$ is invertible factorization yields a symplectic structure.
-For this reason, it is necessary for non-zero positive-negative eigenvalues to be pairable, i.e. have similar Jordan blocks.
-This restricts the scope of applicability, simply because it is not able to detect if the linear system is Hamiltonian with respect to a presymplectic structure, see~\eqref{not-symplectic}.
-In the case of eigenvalue zero, factorization requires also for pairs of Jordan blocks.
-Our approach removes all these conditions and is able to detect possible symplectic, presymplectic, poisson and Dirac structures.
-Furthermore, it detects possible big-isotropic structures which are even more general than Dirac structures.
-In this regard, an interesting outcome is that a linear system that contains a single even dimensional Jordan block associated to eigenvalue zero has Hamiltonian description only with respect to a proper big-isotropic structure, see Lemma~\ref{only-proper-big-iso}.
-This shows that big-isotropic structures have to be considered as well.
+The factorization of \cite{MR1233228,geo-from-dyn} amounts to finding a skew-symmetric matrix $\Lambda$ and a symmetric matrix $H$ such that $B=\Lambda H$.
+The matrix $\Lambda$ represents a Poisson structure while $H$ yields a quadratic Hamiltonian.
+When $B$ is non-singular $\Lambda$ becomes a symplectic structure, and for this it is necessary to have non-zero positive-negative eigenvalues in pairs with the same Jordan blocks, see~\cite[Theorem 4.2]{geo-from-dyn}.
+This shows that the scope of applicability of this approach is limited.
+For example, it does not detect if the linear system is Hamiltonian w.r.t.\footnote{with respect to} a presymplectic structure, where zero eigenvalues can be present and the size of Jordan blocks can be different.
+Our approach removes these restrictions and is able to detect possible symplectic, presymplectic, Poisson and Dirac structures.
+Even more general, it is able to detect possible big-isotropic structures.
+We we will see, for example, that a linear system that contains a single even dimensional Jordan block associated to a zero eigenvalue has a Hamiltonian description w.r.t. a big-isotropic structure but not a Dirac structure -- see Corollary~\ref{cor:only-proper-big-iso}.
+Furthermore, Casimirs and isotropic vector fields can be detected -- see Examples~\ref{example:zero-eigenvalue} and~\ref{example:nonzero-eigenvalue}.
+A given linear system can have more than one Hamiltonian description and another advantage of our approach is that the reason for this lack of uniqueness becomes very clear -- see Remark~\ref{remark-main-results-linear}.